I grew up in southern Virginia in the eighties. Like a good Southern girl, I started wearing makeup when I was about 13 and never looked back.

-I’m still learning.
-I feel like every time I have my makeup done I learn another new trick.
-And of course, makeup application is more art than science, but there are some basic rules that are just good to know, especially as we age and we can’t get away with as much as we used to.
+I’m still learning, and of course, makeup application is more art than science, but there are some basic rules that are good to know, especially as we age.

-So here are eight makeup tips and/or mistakes you might be making that you can fix right now!
-Product links are provided through my affiliate partners.
+Here are eight makeup tips and/or mistakes you might be making that you can fix right now.

 8 Makeup Mistakes You’re Making Right Now

 1. You’re wearing the wrong color foundation.

 I read somewhere that 75% of women are wearing the wrong color foundation.
 This is definitely a product that is better off purchased at a makeup counter with a knowledgable makeup artist to help you.
 If you are trying to match foundation on your own, apply it to your jawline and make sure it blends in.
 You will need to reassess the color of your foundation with each change of season.
 I always go a shade darker in the summer, and then I often use bronzer on top of that to adjust my face to match my body.

 For a polished look, I love MAC Studio Sculpt Foundation — it’s a fantastic product that provides great coverage without looking cakey.
 I recommend going to a makeup counter and having a professional help you choose the right color.
 When I’m mostly going to be at home and don’t need as much coverage but I want to even out my skin tone and give it a nice finish, I use jane iredale PurePressed Base SPF 20.
 You can see my tutorial on using this product in THIS POST.

 2. You’re putting on your foundation too thick.

 As my grandfather has been known to say, It takes a lot of paint to cover that old barn.
 Haha!
 I know we want to cover those age spots, fine lines, and acne scars; but packing on the foundation is NOT the way to do it.
 That just causes it to look caky and it tends to sink into your fine lines and make them more pronounced, which only makes you look older.